aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 ### Security scope and application requirements

 > [!WARNING]
-> `cacheEnableDatabaseMultiTenancy=true` reduces the risk of cached results being reused across
+> `cacheEnableDatabaseMultiTenancy=true` is a best-effort cache security hardening
-> different database tenant contexts, but it cannot detect every database operation that may affect
+> measure, not a complete tenant-isolation boundary or authorization firewall.
+It reduces the risk
-> authorization, row visibility, or object resolution.
-Do not treat this option as a complete
+> of cached results being reused across database tenant contexts, but cannot detect every operation
-> tenant-isolation or authorization boundary.
+> affecting authorization, row visibility, or object resolution.
 >
 > Applications should use remote query caching for database multi-tenancy only when all
 > tenant-affecting session state is changed through the supported operations documented below: